MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-settings-analytics.md

 ms.custom: admindeeplinkCOMPLIANCE
 ---

-# Turn the Analytics setting on in Microsoft Purview Insider Risk Management
+# Turn the Analytics setting on in insider risk management

 Enabling Microsoft Purview Insider Risk Management analytics offers two important benefits.
 When analytics is enabled, you can: